amsanchez93/amsanchez93.github.io/projects/project-2.md

   <img class="ui image" src="../images/MAC-4.jpg">
 </div>

    The goal of this project was to design and build a fully autonomous electric Unmanned Aerial Vehicle (UAV) to survey and monitor a 4,000 acre macadamia nut farm on the Big Island of Hawaii.
-The UAV will take footage with an HD camera, so that the operator can determine if the crops are ready to harvest.
+The UAV takes footage with an HD camera along with a live-feed First Person View camera, allowing the operator to determine if crops are ready to harvest.
+The UAV is capable of fully autonomous flight, following a GPS guided adjustable flight pattern.
+Responsibilities included: research and set up electronic components including: Li-Po batteries, Pixhawk flight controller, cameras, motors, and other electronic components to fit project specifications.
-    This blended body aircraft  has a lightweight EPO foam core reinforced with fiberglass and carbon epoxy composites.
-It will be capable  of fully autonomous flight, following a GPS guided adjustable flight pattern, as well as manual RC control.
-The plane is also equipped with a real-time First Person View system and high definition surveillance camera under the fuselage.